 Why it confuses

-Richard M. Stallman, founder of the project to develop the GNU operating system, has called the use of the term "intellectual property" by these publishers "a seductive mirage".
+Richard M. Stallman, founder of the project to develop the GNU operating system, has called the use of the term "intellectual property" by these publishers since 1990 "a seductive mirage".
 As I understand it, his points are as follows:

 - "Intellectual property" conflates the respective purposes of copyright, patent, trademark, and trade secret law.
 Copyrights and patents exist to promote investment in works and inventions, unlike trademarks whose purpose is closer to consumer protection.

 One trend in video game journalism as of 2010 is to refer to a video game's setting, along with elements associated with the setting such as characters and events, as the game's "IP".
 But this overemphasizes the fact that it is property, or something to which exclusive rights are attached, not commons, or something for all to use in moderation.
 Furthermore, the abbreviation implies that people should take for granted that the best way to treat a setting is as property, not as commons.
 Conflating a setting with the copyrights attached to that setting causes problems for cases where the copyrights aren't in the familiar pattern of exclusive control by an established company.
 For example, if someone were to make a film or video game adaptation of The Adventures of Pinocchio, an episodic novel by Carlo Collodi that has entered the public domain due to age, would this be an "original IP" because no license was involved, "3rd party IP" because it was created by someone else, or not an "IP" at all because it is held in common?
-Likewise, the setting of a comic strip published under the Creative Commons Attribution or Attribution-ShareAlike license is held in common; what kind of "IP" is it?
+Likewise, the setting of Pepper&Carrot, a webcomic published under the Creative Commons Attribution (CC-BY) license, is held in common; what kind of "IP" is it?